-A long time ago, before finding galactic fame as Luke Skywalker, teenage Mark Hamill worked at the fast feeder.
+A long time ago, before finding galactic fame as Luke Skywalker, teenage Mark Hamill worked at Jack in the Box.
 Alas, he got canned for impersonating a clown over the drive-thru mic.

-Fast forward to now, and Hamill headlines a fun campaign from TBWA\Chiat\Day Los Angeles promoting the limited-time return of Jack's Spicy Chicken Strips and French Toast Sticks.
+Now, the Jedi returns to the fast feeder in a fun campaign from TBWA\Chiat\Day Los Angeles promoting Jack's Spicy Chicken Strips and French Toast Sticks.
 The stunt below stars professional actors who knew they were filming a commercial, but had no idea Mark would be filling their orders.

 The Force is strong in this one!
-It's an entertaining ride, and surprisingly moving, especially when the folks behind the wheel tell Mark how much they love his movies.
+It's a compelling ride, especially when the folks behind the wheel tell Mark how much they love his movies.
 A young woman exclaims, "I have grown up with you!" and we feel the pure joy of fandom.
 Mark's "let's do a selfie!" response seems heartfelt, too.

 "We were looking for a way to make a limited-time offer campaign special and breakthrough when the team came across a clip of Mark on The Late Late Show telling the story of how he was once fired from a Jack in the Box for impersonating a clown in the drive-thru," TBWA\C\D creative director Jeff O'Keefe tells Muse.
 "The idea of bringing Mark back along with a couple of other fan favorites was born."

 Mark co-stars with brand mascot Jack Box in two additional ads:

 "The commercials involved a lot of improv and trying out different lines and bits to see what worked," Hamill says.
 "That's catnip for a performer.
 This was a really collaborative bunch and we just had a lot of fun."